agent-matrix/matrix-cli/README.md

 ## ✉️ Feedback

 Issues and PRs welcome!
-If you hit rough edges with install/probing/health, the new **connector** flow, or `ps --plain/--json` and `uninstall` flows, please open an issue with your command, output, and environment details.
+If you hit rough edges with install/probing/health, the new **connector** flow, or `ps --plain/--json` and `uninstall`, please open an issue with your command, output, and environment.

 * GitHub: [https://github.com/agent-matrix/matrix-cli](https://github.com/agent-matrix/matrix-cli)
 * PyPI: [https://pypi.org/project/matrix-cli/](https://pypi.org/project/matrix-cli/)